-Database replication provides a mechanism to ensure high availability.
-When replication is enabled, your dataset is replicated to a slave node, which is constantly synchronized with the master node.
-If the master node fails, an automatic failover occurs and the slave node is promoted to be the new master node.
-When the old master node recovers, it becomes the slave node of the new master node.
-This auto-failover mechanism guarantees that data is served with minimal to no interruption.
+Database replication helps ensure high availability.
+When replication is enabled, your dataset is replicated to a replica shard, which is constantly synchronized with the primary shard.
+If the primary shard fails, an automatic failover happens and the replica shard is promoted.
+That is, it becomes the new primary shard.

 You can tune your high availability configuration with:

-- High Availability for Slave Shards - When high availability for slave shards is used, the slave is automatically migrated on node failover to maintain high availability.
+- High Availability for Replica Shards - When high availability for replica shards is used, the replica shard is automatically migrated on node failover to maintain high availability.

 The recommended sequential replication configuration is two, i.e.: